 Do you want Google Chrome to load tabs on demand like Firefox does?
 You can get that behavior on startup with an extension.
-Firefox won’t load tabs from previous session on startup unless and until you select them but last visited pages will be loaded automatically, this makes browser to became more responsive and improves startup time.
-Google Chrome doesn’t offers this feature natively, but you can add this to it with an extension called FooTab.
+Firefox won’t load tabs from the previous session on startup unless and until you select them, but last visited pages will be loaded automatically, this makes browser to became more responsive and improves the startup time.
+Google Chrome doesn’t offer this feature natively, but you can add this to it with an extension called FooTab.

 Stop Google Chrome from loading tabs on startup until you select them

-After installing Footab extension, you don’t need to configure anything on your end.
-You need to have some pages/tabs opened to test this extension, if you’ve restart the browser otherwise visit some sites before restarting Chrome.
+After installing the Footab extension, you don’t need to configure anything on your end.
+You need to have some pages/tabs open to test this extension, if you’ve restarted the browser otherwise visit some sites before restarting Chrome.

 We’ve uploaded and tested this extension in VirusTotal and it yielded zero virus results.

 Have you liked this extension?
 Don’t you feel Chrome should offer this feature by default?
 Share with us in the comments.

 Update: Getting unsupported extension warning from Chrome?
 Read this.